letruongminh/hrm_auto/README.md

 # Playwright + Cucumber TypeScript Test Automation Framework

 ## Overview
 This framework combines Playwright and Cucumber with TypeScript for scalable, maintainable, and cross-browser end-to-end testing.
-It is designed for CI/CD environments (GitHub Actions, GitLab), robust reporting, and best practices in modular test automation.
+It is designed for CI/CD environments (GitHub Actions), robust reporting, and best practices in modular test automation.

 ---